-Figure 5-8 shows cleared MW weighted average capacity market prices on a delivery year basis, and the weighted average clearing prices by LDA in each Base Residual Auction for the entire history of the PJM capacity markets.
+Figure 5-8 shows cleared MW weighted average capacity market prices on a delivery year basis including base and incremental auctions for each delivery year, and the weighted average clearing prices by LDA in each Base Residual Auction for the entire history of the PJM capacity markets.

-Table 5-17 shows RPM clearing prices for all RPM auctions held through 2020, and Table 5-18 shows the RPM cleared MW for all RPM auctions held through 2020.
+Table 5-17 shows RPM clearing prices for all RPM auctions held through the first three months of 2021, and Table 5-18 shows the RPM cleared MW for all RPM auctions held through the first three months of 2021.

-Figure 5-9 shows the RPM cleared MW weighted average prices for each LDA from the 2018/2019 Delivery Year to the current delivery year, and all results for auctions for future delivery years that have been held through 2020.
+Figure 5-9 shows the RPM cleared MW weighted average prices for each LDA from the 2018/2019 Delivery Year to the current delivery year, and all results for auctions for future delivery years that have been held through the first three months of 2021.
 A summary of these weighted average prices is given in Table 5-19.

-Table 5-20 shows RPM revenue by delivery year for all RPM auctions held through 2020 based on the unforced MW cleared and the resource clearing prices.
+Table 5-20 shows RPM revenue by delivery year for all RPM auctions held through the first three months of 2021 based on the unforced MW cleared and the resource clearing prices.
 In the 2019/2020 Delivery Year RPM revenue was \$7.1 billion.
 In the 2020/2021 Delivery Year, RPM revenue was \$7.0 billion.

-Table 5-21 shows RPM revenue by calendar year for all RPM auctions held through 2020.
-In 2018, RPM revenue was \$10.3 billion.
+Table 5-21 shows RPM revenue by calendar year for all RPM auctions held through the first three months of 2021.
 In 2019, RPM revenue was \$8.7 billion.
+In 2020, RPM revenue was \$7.1 billion.